craftcms/docs/docs/commerce/1.x/docs/configuration.md

 Inactive carts older than this interval from their last update will be purged (deleted).

 ::: tip
-The interval check for purging of inactive carts is only run when visiting the Order Index screen in the control panel.
+The interval check for purging of inactive carts is only run when visiting the Orders index page in the Control Panel.
 :::

 ## `requireEmailForAnonymousPayments`